 Counseling and Psychological Services (CAPS) provides a variety of resources for your mental health including suicide prevention, depression and anxiety.

-Montclair State University Health Center (located in Blanton Hall) provides confidential sexual health services right here on campus.
+Montclair State Student Health Center (located in Blanton Hall) provides confidential sexual health services right here on campus.
 You can schedule an appointment for STI testing or treatment, birth control, emergency contraception, PrEP for HIV prevention, as well as other sexual health services by calling 973-655-3459.

 Planned Parenthood believes in the fundamental right of each individual, throughout the world, to manage his or her fertility, regardless of the individual’s income, marital status, race, ethnicity, sexual orientation, age, national origin, or residence.
 We believe that respect and value for diversity in all aspects of our organization are essential to our well-being.
 We believe that reproductive self-determination must be voluntary and preserve the individual’s right to privacy.
 We further believe that such self-determination will contribute to an enhancement of the quality of life, strong family relationships, and population stability.